The phone box where Jo Jo Dullard was last seen

 Notably, a convicted rapist named Larry Murphy has been identified as a "person of interest" in Dullard's case.

-In 2001, Murphy kidnapped a woman from Carlow and then drove to Kilkea in Kildare, where he raped her and attempted to smother her with a plastic bag.
+In 2001, Murphy kidnapped a woman from Carlow and then drove to Kilkea in Kildare, where he raped her and attempted to smother her to death with a plastic bag.
 Kilkea is roughly 7 kilometers away from Moone.

 Furthermore, Murphy lived 15 kilometers away from Moone at the time, in an area called Woodfield, Baltinglass.